 We turn next to our finding of a strong positive association between patient-analyst "fit" and satisfaction in both training analysis and treatment by a non-TA.
-Although it is possible that, in our study, the satisfaction with treatment influenced retrospectively the assessment of patient-analyst "fit," our finding does replicate the association between patient-analyst "fit" and satisfaction previously reported by Bush and Meehan (2011), Carr (2006), Kantrowitz (1993), Kantrowitz et al., 1989, Kantrowitz, Katz, and Paolitto, 1990, Leuzinger-Bohleber (2002), Shapiro (1976), and Tessman (2003).
-Kantrowitz et al. (1989) described "fit" as "the analyst's character or style provide a beneficial effect for the patient" (p.
-906), though "only in 13 of the 21 cases did match stand out as centrally relevant to outcome" (p.
+While it is possible that in our study the satisfaction with treatment influenced retrospectively the assessment of patient-analyst "fit", our finding does replicate the association between patient-analyst "fit" and satisfaction, previously reported by Shapiro (1976), Kantrowitz et al., 1989, Kantrowitz et al., 1990, Kantrowitz, (1993), Leuzinger-Bohleber (2002), Tessman (2003), Carr (2006) and Bush & Meehan (2011).
+Kantrowitz et al. (1989) described "fit" as "The analyst's character or style provide a beneficial effect for the patient" (p.
+906) though "Only in 13 of the 21 cases did match stand out as centrally relevant to outcome" (p.
 915).
-Kantrowitz et al. (1989) added that matches of patients and analysts that appear to have facilitated the analytic process . . . are those in which the analyst's character style provided some quality that was inhibited, deficient or in some other way lacking for the patient.
-We suspect that the patient's acquisition of a formerly missing attribute may be based on the patient having internalized an identification with the analyst." (p.
-918)
+She (1989) added that "Matches of patients and analysts that appear to have facilitated the analytic process ... are those in which the analyst's character style provided some quality that was inhibited, deficient or in some other way lacking for the patient.
+We suspect that the patient's acquisition of a formerly missing attribute may be based on the patient having internalized an identification with the analyst" (p.
+918).
+Kantrowitz et al. (1990) concluded later that "For twelve of the seventeen patients interviewed five to ten years after termination of psychoanalysis, the researchers found that the patient-analyst match played a role in the outcome of the analysis." (p.
+655).
+Tessman similarly noted that "The particularity of the dynamics within each analytic dyad was pivotal, because some analysts could be highly effective with one participant and damaging with another" (p.
+308).
+Sampson (1994) referring to the theory of Weiss and Sampson, describes that when the analyst behaves differently than the patient anticipates it helps the patient to disconfirm pathogenic beliefs.
+He adds that "Important changes also takes place when the analyst is attuned effortlessly - because of his own sensitivity ... " (p.361).
+Presumably, patient-analyst "fit" facilitates this attunement.
+Dolinsky et al. (1998), however, assert that this association between "fit" and positive outcome does not itself prove cause and effect.